Yacine-BJ/DeviceDashboard/README.md

 1. **Real-Time Device Monitoring**: Implement real-time tracking and monitoring of devices to ensure timely updates on their status, location, and performance metrics.
 2. **Usage Analytics**: Provide detailed usage analytics to understand how devices are being utilized, including app usage, data consumption, and user behavior patterns.
 3. **Health and Performance Metrics**: Develop predictive models using AI to anticipate potential issues and provide insights into the health and performance of the devices.
-4. **Customizable Reports**: Allow users to generate and customize reports based on specific criteria, facilitating better decision-making and strategic planning.

 #### Key Features
 1. **Interactive Dashboard**: A user-friendly and interactive dashboard built with Python Dash that provides a high-level overview as well as detailed insights into various aspects of device management.